PrashanthHC16/FinalYearProject/README.md

 The **MasterCodeOffline** folder must contain the SSVEP code and its branches.

-The **Miscellaneous** folder must contain any other form of codes/ideas/links pertaining to the project
+The **Miscellaneous** folder must contain any other form of codes/ideas/links pertaining to the project.